TANRIninResulu/Revelations_of_Most_Supreme_Lord_RAHMAN/README.md

 81 - The Rolling

-81:0 IN THE NAME OF THE GOD THE GRACIOUS THE MERCIFUL
+81:0 IN THE NAME OF THE GOD THE ELEGANT THE MERCIFUL

 81:1 When the sun is rolled.

 81:2 The stars are crashed into each other.